logzio/logz-docs/_source/user-guide/archive-and-restore/set-s3-permissions.md

 ![Edit bucket policy](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/edit-bucket-policy.png)

 5. Click on **Save changes** to apply the new policy.
-It might take a few minutes for Logz.io to identify the new policy, afterwhich you'll be able to [use Power search]() when restoring archived logs.
+It might take a few minutes for Logz.io to identify the new policy, after which you'll be able to [use Power search]() when restoring archived logs.